AmanBhatnagar12/RustEX/Beginner/add_two/src/explaination.md

 ## Add Two Numbers
-### Namaste 🙏, Today in this program Im gonna show you
+### Namaste 🙏, Today Im gonna show you ,
-### how to write a program of adding two numbers in Rust Programming language .
+### how to write a program in Rust Programming Language  to add two numbers .
+Input two numbers and ....
 ### Program to add two numbers in Rust .

 ### **`use`** keyword is used to import certain packages as we do in every programming languages
 ### `print!` and `println!` are methods which are used to print something on screen .
 ### `print!()-` is used to print the values arguments  on same line.